The Folk Theater in Himachal Pradesh

-The performers in the past touched the pulse of the society and were bold enough to expose the failings of the state in front of the King in satiric way.
+The performers in the past touched the pulse of the society and were bold enough to expose the failings of the state in front of the King in a satiric way.
 The grievances were immediately attended to by the Kings.

 The Historical Background of Banthra

 King Veer Sen, the ruler of erstwhile Mandi state in 1268-1303 AD, propagated Banthra as a medium to educate the people as his efforts to make them literate were becoming ineffective.
 Then Nagendra, a musician assured him that he could inspire them to become literate through his words and music.
 The king became happy with his success and named his discourses as Vaani Thara or the utterings from a platform.
-With the passage of time Vaani Thara became Banthra.
+With the passage of time, Vaani Thara became Banthra.
 The Banthra artists were allowed to visit the palaces of the queens.
-Thereafter the form reached in its zenith in the beginning of 17th century.
+Thereafter the form reached its zenith in the beginning of 17th century.

 Later three independent schools of Banthra namely Sundernagar, Pangna and Mandi emerged in the state.

-On the fulfillment of the wish the people also arranged the performance of Banthra in temple complexes.
+On the fulfillment of the wish, the people also arranged the performance of Banthra in temple complexes.

 The Banthara Folk Theatre

 This theater form is popular in Mandi district.
 The word has come from Bhand meaning clown or jester.
 In ancient times the feudal lords of petty kingdoms and the chieftains of princely states kept the company of clown to alleviate the tensions associated with governance.
 The ludicrous dialogues and funny gestures amused the lords.

 With the fall of feudalism these jesters began amusing the masses and the form of Banthara folk theater emerged in the region.
 The artists called Banths formed the groups and often competed with each other for rewards in prompt reply to the queries of feudal lords.